British Dance Bands

 1923 Paul Whiteman in 'Brighter London' at the Hippodrome - Whiteman 'The King of Jazz' established 'prettified jazz' as 'the' model for British Dance Bands.
 Whiteman returned in 1926,

-1923 Debroy Somers led The Savoy Orpheans and played prettified sweet society music for the glittering elites.
-Ambrose Embassy Club Orchestra recorded on Columbia
+1923 to 1927 Debroy Somers led The Savoy Orpheans and played prettified sweet society music for the glittering elites ...
+Rudy Vallée on saxophone.
+Ambrose at the Embassy Club Orchestra recorded fot Columbia

 1924 Bert Firman (leader of Midnight Follies & Devonshire Restaurant Orchestras) started recording as musical Director of Zonophone Records.
-Henry Hall records at the Midland Hotel Manchester with the Gleneagles Hotel Dance Band
+Henry Hall recorded at the Midland Hotel Manchester and went on to greatness with the Gleneagles Hotel Dance Band

 1925 electrical recording lots of American 'race records'